 Download a PowerPoint presentation of the 35buddhas_widescreen by Stephen Wainwright

-The Buddhas are called the ones thus gone (Sanskrit: tatagata) because they have gone beyond the misery of cyclic existence to complete enlightenment and thus have abandoned all defilements and subtle obscurations.
+The Buddhas are called the ones thus gone (Sanskrit: tatagata) because they have gone beyond the misery of cyclic existence to complete awakening and thus have abandoned all defilements and subtle obscurations.
 They also have realized the ultimate nature of all phenomena, thusness or emptiness. ↩

 The five heinous actions are: causing a schism in the Sangha, killing one’s father, killing one’s mother, killing an arhat, and drawing blood from the Buddha’s body. ↩